mailchimp/mc-woocommerce/README.txt

 Refer to the Wordpress Codex for more information about [Multisite Network Administration](https://codex.wordpress.org/Multisite_Network_Administration)
 == Changelog ==
 = 2.3.1 =
+* adds fallback for mb_strpos if extension is not installed
 * implements communications box on sync page
 * adds account create for Mailchimp
 * fixes Pending Payment and On-hold status orders passed to Mailchimp